aouatif2468/Titanic-Passenger-Survival-Prediction-using-Machine-Learning-/README.md

 ```

 # Project Description:
-This project comprises a Python script named `titanic_survival_prediction.py`, which performs the following tasks:
+This project comprises a Python script named `Titanic_Passenger_Survival_Prediction_using_Machine_Learning.ipynb`, which performs the following tasks:

 1. Importing necessary libraries, including pandas, numpy, and scikit-learn.
 2. Reading data from the Titanic dataset.